fullstack-lang/gong/README.md

 ## reusable stacks

-https://github.com/fullstack-lang/gongdoc, a UML editor for documenting a gong model
+https://github.com/fullstack-lang/gongdoc, a UML editor (based on jointjs) for documenting a gong model. gongdoc uses the gong stack.

 https://github.com/fullstack-lang/gongsim, a stack for developping simulations